algorandfoundation/did-algo/SPEC.md

 ### 4.2.2 Metadata Box

 In order to support `did:algo:app` resolution, an application must contain a box with a 32 byte key corresponding to the `hex-ed25519-key` of the subject.
-This box must contain the ARC4 ABI tuple: `(uint64,uint8,uint64,uint64)` this data structure shall be referred to as the metadata box.
-Additional data MAY be in the metadata box, but it MUST NOT alter the five values defined here.
-This means if following ARC4 ABI encoding, additional fields MUST be static types.
+The value of this box box must start with the ARC4 ABI tuple: `(uint64,uint64,uint8,uint64)` this data structure shall be referred to as the metadata box.
+Additional data MAY be in the metadata box, but it MUST NOT alter the four initial values defined here.

 `metadata[0]` is a `uint64` indicating the key of the data box that contains the start of the DIDDocument for the subject.

 `metadata[1]` is a `uint64` indicating the key of the data box that contains the end of the DIDdocument for the subject.
-Reading the contents of `metadata[0]` to `metadata[1]` (inclusive) will result in the full DIDDocument for the subject.
+Reading the contents of `metadata[0]` to `metadata[1]` (inclusive) sequentially will result in the full DIDDocument for the subject.
 If `metadata[0] == metadata[1]`, the entire DIDDocument is in a single box.

 `metadata[2]` is a `uint8` containing the status of the binary data for the subject's DID document within the app.
 A value of `0` indicates the data is currently being uploaded and is not currently resolvable.
 A value of `1` indicates the data is ready and can be resolved.
 A value of `2` indicates the data is being deleted and is not resolvable.

 `metadata[3]` is a `uint64` indicating the amount of bytes in the final box.

-`lastDeleted[4]` is a `uint64` indicating which data box was last deleted.
-This is used to ensure data is properly deleted.

 ### 4.2.3 Data box